What Alternative Options To Litigation Do I Have If Mediation Does Not Work?

 Mediation is applicable in a situation where someone is having a problematic relationship with their ex.
 All parties can meet together, or the parties can meet with the mediator in separate conference rooms.
 There may be times when we would stay in separate rooms throughout the entire process if that’s the wish of either of the two parties.
 Most of the time, we stay together throughout the entire process.
 There are, however, times when we might meet separately for a brief period of time and I’ll spend time with each party to find out their particular position on a specific issue.
 Meeting separately during mediation eliminates as much of the emotional aspects of the divorce proceedings as is possible because no one is being faced with finger pointing, or the bringing up of the issues that led to the divorce.

-How Do I Talk To My Spouse About The Idea Of Mediation?
+How Do I Talk To My Spouse About Mediation?

 It’s always advisable to have people involved in the decision making process with regards to how their divorce is going to be handled.
 If someone called and informed me that I had an appointment with the dentist to have a tooth pulled next week, I would not take kindly to that being pushed on me without any knowledge on my part.
 While it takes two people to mutually agree to get married, it only takes one to decide to get a divorce.
 When there are two people involved who are unsure how to proceed, perhaps the best way is to let the second party be the one to determine whether to consider mediation or to go through a litigated divorce settlement.
 That gives the other person the opportunity to be involved in making the decision as opposed to feeling as if it’s being forced upon them.
 Most of the couples I work with have reached or accepted the decision to divorce, and want it to be amicable to be cost efficient, and “…just want to get divorced without all the trouble and expense”.